chilitechno/SiriProxy-NestLearningThermostat/README.md

 * 'Set the nest to 65'
 * 'What's the status of the nest'
 * 'What is the status of the thermostat'
+* 'Set the nest to away'
+* 'Set the thermostat to away'
+* 'Let the nest know that I'm home'

 Background
 ----------